Overtraining vs. Overreaching: What Wearables Can Show—and Cannot Diagnose

 Most athletes miss the signs of overtraining because the early symptoms feel like normal hard training.
 Fatigue after a tough workout is expected.
 Slightly lower motivation is dismissed as a bad day.
 A performance dip is written off as needing to “push harder.”

-The Kreher and Schwartz review highlights that the psychological symptoms of early NFO — increased irritability, decreased motivation, mood disturbances — often precede the physiological markers by days to weeks3.
-But athletes are culturally conditioned to train through discomfort.
+The Kreher and Schwartz review discusses psychological symptoms of early NFO — increased irritability, decreased motivation, and mood disturbances — as potentially relevant context.3 But athletes are culturally conditioned to train through discomfort.
 The same mental toughness that enables high performance also makes athletes the worst judges of when to stop.

 What Does the Future of AI-Driven Overtraining Prevention Look Like?